MichaelAJMitchell/Ecnetica/caoimhe_writeup.md

 ## Factors to concider:
 depends on topics to review and difficulty, how are you factoring in breakdown of difficulty, making sure no repeats.
-Assuming spaced repetition algorithm gives list of topics due for review, ordered based on 'urgency' if possible.
-Want question that tests the top node.
-If multiple at same 'urgency' (there is probably a better word but I'll use this for now), probably randomly select one to work with.
 Need to go through the bank of questions, choose one that covers the topic that does not contain any prerequisites the student hasn't covered.
 Also need to choose one that matches the students current level of difficulty.
-Need a system for taking into account how long overdue the topic is- do you ask easier questions?
 Also need to make sure the same question isn't asked twice in the same session/day.
 How many questions do you want to choose at a time?
 To what extent can topics further down be used to cover prerequisites?- weightings.
 Are you choosing each question after